 If you’re into bass fishing…

 Soft plastic baits are mainly for bass fishing and look like a worm.
 The soft plastic bodies of these lures make fish hold on to them longer before spitting them out, which gives the fisherman a better chance to hook a fish.

-Bass fishers also like to use spinnerbaits, which are awkward looking lures and are great for attracting the attention of bass fish.
-They’re a safety pin-like wire attached to a lead head body that is usually dressed with a rubber skirt and has an arm with multiple metallic blades on them, the “spinners.”
+Bass fishermen also like to use spinnerbaits, which are awkward looking lures and are great for attracting the attention of bass fish.
+There is a safety pin-like wire attached to a lead head body that is usually dressed with a rubber skirt and has an arm with multiple metallic blades on them; the “spinners.”

 If you want to try your hand at fly fishing…

 Flies are traditionally used for fly fishing, but if you add a clear bubble float, spinning fishing gear can cast them too.
 Flies are light and look like insects, baitfish, leeches, hoppers, mice or frogs.
 They’re usually made from fur and feathers, but some companies are now trying out foam and rubber.